StefanT123/til/php/reflection.md

   + The PHP manual isn't wholly up to date and you are unable to/don't want to read the source code.
   + You're just curious how something works and would rather not read someone else's PHP source code.

+Reflection itself is handled through various classes, the root of which is the Reflection class.
+There's also ReflectionClass, ReflectionExtension, ReflectionException, ReflectionFunction, ReflectionMethod, ReflectionObject, ReflectionParameter, and ReflectionProperty, for looking at various parts of your script

+There are many other functions available in the ReflectionClass class – check out the online PHP manual for more information

 The @@ lines tell us where individual items were actually defined in the source code, which is great for jumping straight to something that interests you
 ```php
 class MyParent {